vrongmeal/vrongmeal/src/_blog/2022-09-27-everything-about-cap-theorem.md

 title: Everything you want to know about the CAP theorem
 description: >-
-  What is CAP theorem, why it's confusing and how does the PACELC theorem solve some of its issues
+  What is CAP theorem, why it's confusing and how does the PACELC theorem solve some of its issues.

 ---